Slashdance: Plot

 The episode picks up immediately where the previous one left off, as serial killer Richard Ramirez corners Brooke, Chet, Rita, and Ray in the nurse's cabin.
 Ray abandons the group, only to be attacked and is rescued by Chet, while Brooke and Rita manage to escape to the parking lot; however, Rita knocks Brooke unconscious by drugging her and Rita is revealed to be a fraud.
 She is really Donna Chambers, a young psychologist obsessed with studying serial killers, such as Richter and Ramirez.

-In a flashback, Donna was able to persuade Dr. Hopple to let her study Richter, and is revealed to have assisted him in his escape from Red Meadows.
+In a flashback, Donna is able to persuade Dr. Hopple to let her study Richter and is revealed to have assisted him in his escape from Red Meadows.
 Donna then abducted the real Rita, a nurse employed by Margaret, stealing her identity in order to observe Richter's potential murder spree at the camp.
 In the present, Montana, Xavier, and Trevor are attacked by a group of unseen assailants, revealed to be devotees of Richter.
 The real Richter proceeds to murder the devotees, while the counselors escape.
 Richter spares one of the devotees, nicknamed Wide Load, when he is able to sympathize with him.

 Ramirez pursues Ray and Chet through the forest, causing them to fall into a pit filled with spikes, leaving Chet seriously injured.
 A guilty Ray confesses to playing a role in the death of a fraternity pledge when he believes Chet is dead, having joined the others at Camp Redwood to escape conviction; Chet is revealed to have survived the fall, having heard Ray's confession.
 Montana, Xavier, and Trevor take refuge in a nearby shed, only to discover the real Rita.
 They free her and she attempts to escape, but is promptly murdered by Richter.

 Ray manages to climb out of the pit and abandons Chet to his own devices, before running into Montana, Xavier, and Trevor.
 Trevor gives Ray the keys to his motorcycle, sending him and Montana to call for help at a nearby phone booth.
 Xavier and Trevor discover Chet in the pit and pull him out, before accidentally killing Wide Load.
 Ramirez appears and ambushes Ray and Montana, and Ray abandons Montana.
 Ray is subsequently decapitated by Richter in his attempt to escape.

 Montana momentarily struggles with Ramirez, only for the pair to share a kiss.
 Montana wonders aloud to Ramirez why he has not killed "her" yet, leaving the episode on a cliffhanger.